yjsoon/sagano-train-booker/README.md

 docker build -t sagano-monitor . docker run -d --name sagano \
   -e TELEGRAM_BOT_TOKEN=your_token \
-  -e TELEGRAM_CHAT_ID=your_chat_id \
   -e SOURCE=docker \
-  sagano-monitor --dates 2025-12-02
+  sagano-monitor
 ```

-## GitHub Actions (Free)
+## GitHub Actions

-The repo includes a GitHub Actions workflow.
-Note: GitHub's cron is best-effort and typically runs every 15-30 minutes (not guaranteed).
+The repo includes a GitHub Actions workflow that can run the script periodically, though the interactive bot mode is designed to run continuously on a server/computer.

-1. Fork this repo
-2. Go to Settings → Secrets → Actions
-3. Add `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID`
-4. Edit `.github/workflows/monitor.yml` to set your dates
-5. Enable the workflow in Actions tab

-For more reliable monitoring, run locally or on a VPS.

 ## How It Works

-1. Uses Playwright to load the booking page
-2. Selects departure/arrival stations
-3. Checks each train slot for the `seatIconClose` SVG class (indicates sold out)
-4. Sends Telegram notification when available slots are found
-5. Repeats every N seconds
+1.  **Interactive Bot**: Listen for user commands via Telegram.
+2.  **Job Queue**: Periodically checks availability for all monitored dates.
+3.  **Smart Validation**: Prevents monitoring dates too far in the future (>1 month).
+4.  **Notifications**: Alerts you instantly when a seat is found.

 ## Troubleshooting

 **No notifications received?**
-- Check your bot token and chat ID are correct
+- Check your bot token is correct in `.env`.
-- Run `python monitor.py --test-telegram` to test
-- Make sure you've messaged your bot at least once
+- Make sure you've sent `/start` to the bot.

 **All slots showing as unavailable?**
-- The site may have changed its HTML structure
+- The site may have changed its HTML structure.
-- Check `latest_check.png` screenshot for debugging
+- Check logs for errors.
-- Open an issue with details

 ## License